 Water infrastructure The Macalister Irrigation District is the largest irrigation area in Southern Vic with a total irrigation area of 33,500 ha.
 Economic Gateway ports The Port of Hastings serves major international and domestic shipping movements that import and export oil, steel and general cargo.
 Defence assets East Sale RAAF Base acts as a valuable defence training asset and significant employer.
-Energy infrastructure A large network of high voltage transmission infrastructure supports Gippsland's role as a major energy producer.
+Energy infrastructure An extensive electricity distribution infrastructure that connects to the existing generation facilities in Melbourne and broader Victoria supports the region's role as a major energy producer.
 This is supported by renewable energy with major wind energy production zones and solar farms.
-Natural resources The region is home to substantial brown coal reserves and offshore gas.
+Natural resources Substantial brown coal reserves and offshore gas can be found in the region, as well naturally occurring hot water insulated under a coal layer in the LaTrobe Valley which offers an opportunity to develop the region's geothermal energy potential.
 Natural Natural environments National attractions include Gippsland Lakes, Phillip Island, Mt Baw Baw, and Wilsons Promontory National Park.
 Climate and topography Gippsland benefits from wind resources and solar conditions that help to create opportunities for onshore and offshore wind generation and solar generation.
-Social Health infrastructure The region has a significant network of healthcare facilities and services such as the Gippsland Southern Health Service, Central Gippsland Health Service, Gippsland Health Alliance and the Latrobe Health Innovation Zone.
-Educational and research institutions The region brings together a number of higher education institutions that provide employment pathways across the region.
+Health infrastructure The region has a significant network of healthcare facilities and services such as the Gippsland Southern Health Service, Central Gippsland Health Service, Gippsland Health Alliance and the Latrobe Health Innovation Zone.
+Social Educational and research institutions The region brings together a number of higher education institutions that provide employment pathways across the region.
 These including TAFE Gippsland, Federation University Gippsland campus, Gippsland Tech School, Country University Centre Bass Coast and the Gippsland East Higher Education Study Hub in Bairnsdale.
+Community infrastructure The region is host to a range of recreational, cultural and social infrastructure that supports local liveability, including the Gippsland Performing Arts Centre, Gippsland Regional Aquatics Centre, Gippsland Regional Indoor Sports Stadium and Ted Summerton Reserve.

 Agriculture, forestry and fishing Manufacturing Tourism Energy Over one third of Gippsland's businesses are involved with agribusiness, with dairy production being the main contributor to the sector.
 The development of the Ellinbank SmartFarm presents emerging opportunities in adopting innovative technology to add value and ensure the sustainability of the dairy industry.
 The region's competitive advanced manufacturing sector supports the production of diverse goods including food, energy, pulp and paper, high-tech machinery and aircraft.
-55 The Hi-Tech Precinct, home to the Morwell Innovation Centre supports collaboration between research, education business and industry.
-56 The region's pristine coastlines and unique inland environments, present significant opportunities to attract more nature-based and cultural tourism activity.
-From Agritourism also has the potential to grow as it builds upon Gippsland's strong primary production sector.
-From Strong Primary production sector.
-Progressive transition of the region's electricity sources to renewable and clean technologies is supported by the region's high-capacity electricity transmission infrastructure.
-A number of projects under development, including CarbonNet, Star of the South and the Hydrogen Energy Supply Chain pilot project are expected to further enable the region's participation in global energy opportunities.
+For The Hiteh Precinct, home to the Morwell Innovation Centre supports collaboration between research, education business and industry.
+For As the region's economic base has diversified, defence has emerged as an industry that has potential to drive the region's economic growth, and leverage the region's engineering and manufacturing capability for defence manufacturing.
+The region has many local engineering and educational The region's pristine coastlines and unique inland environments, present significant opportunities to attract more nature-based and cultural tourism activity.
+62 Agritourism also has the potential to grow as it builds upon Gippsland's strong primary production sector.
+63 Progressive transition of the region's electricity sources to renewable and clean technologies is supported by the region's high-capacity electricity transmission infrastructure.
+A number of projects under development, including CarbonNet, Star of the South and the Hydrogen Energy Supply Chain pilot project are expected to further enable the region's participation in global energy opportunities. organisations with transferrable skills to defence.

 Sector: Telecommunications

-Sub-sector:
+Sub-sector: -

 Infrastructure gap: Broadband and mobile connectivity